chippenzie/chippenzie/README.md

-- 👋 Hey there, I'm Chip
+Hey there, I'm Chip

-- 👀 I'm an Engineering Manager looking for a new place to Manage Engineers.
+I'm an Engineering Manager looking for a new place to Manage Engineers.
 I have a linkedIn thing at https://www.linkedin.com/in/chip-harlan/

-- 🌱 Most of the things here are little projects I've been tinkering with in my spare time, so they're not fully fleshed out
+Most of the things here are little projects I've been tinkering with in my spare time, so they're not fully fleshed out

-- 📫 I'm on dischord if you need to reach me
+I'm on dischord if you want to contact me

 <!---
 chippenzie/chippenzie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.